pingcap/docs/tidb-cloud/integrate-tidbcloud-with-dbt.md

     As you can see in the results, the seed file was started and loaded into three tables: `analytics.raw_customers`, `analytics.raw_orders`, and `analytics.raw_payments`.

-2. Verify the results in TiDB.
+2. Verify the results in TiDB Cloud.
 The show databases command lists the new analytics database that dbt created.
 The show tables command indicates that there are three tables in the analytics database, corresponding to the ones we created above.

     ```sql
     mysql> show databases;